ChippyPlus/Pycloud/docs/math/pow.md

-# The math/add Http Docs
+# The math/pow Http Docs

-Math/add takes 2 integers or floats and returns the addition of them.
+Math/pow takes 2 integers or floats and returns `arg1` to the power of `arg2`.
-Representation: arg1 + arg2
+Representation: arg1^arg2
 ---------

 ## Http request format